NickEales/nickeales.github.io/2017-03-13-Use Custom Script Extension to Sysprep an Azure VM.md

 ---
 layout: default
-title:  "Use Custom Script Extension to Sysprep an Azure VM"
 date:   2017-03-13 21:42:46 +1000
 categories: Azure KeyVault Certificates PowerShell
 ---
+# Use Custom Script Extension to Sysprep an Azure VM

 I wanted to run sysprep on a Azure VM to create an image, hopefully without needing to login / connect directly to the VM.

 1. create a powershell script file, and save it to a new file 'sysprep.ps1':